emews/emews-project-creator/README.md

 This is the name of that file.
 * `model_output_file_ext` - the file extension (e.g., `csv`) of the `model_output_file_name`

 A sample `eqpy` configuration file can be found [here](https://github.com/emews/emews-project-creator/blob/master/example_cfgs/eqpy.yaml).

-In addition to the default set of files described in the [EMEWS Project Structure](#emews-project-structure) section, the eqpy template will also install the EQPy EMEWS Swift-t extension in `ext/EQ-Py`.
+In addition to the default set of files described in the [EMEWS Project Structure](#emews-project-structure) section, the eqpy template will also install the EQPy EMEWS Swift-t extension.
+By default, the extension will be installed in in `ext/EQ-Py`.
+An alternative location can be specified with the _optional_ `eqpy_location` configuration parameter.

+* `eqpy_location` - specifies the location of the eqpy extension (defaults to `ext/EQ-Py`)

+You can set this to use an existing EQ-Py extension, or if the specified location doesn't exist, the extension will be installed there.

 The extension consists of the following files.

-* `ext/EQ-Py/eqpy.py`
+* `eqpy.py`
-* `ext/EQ-Py/EQPy.swift`
+* `EQPy.swift`

 These should not be edited by the user.